chosenvale/chosenvale/README.md

 3. Make changes to the source and see them instantly in your browser at http://your-new-site-name.dev

+## Deployment

+Make sure you have push privileges and then

+    $ bundle exec middleman deploy

+This will automatically build the static pages, commit them to the `gh-pages` branch and push to github.

 ## A bit more about the languages used

 * [Ruby](http://www.ruby-lang.org/en/) ([Try ruby](http://tryruby.org/))